-Uniqueness typing generally interacts poorly with higher-order functions.
+Consumption generally interacts inflexibly with higher-order functions.
 The issue is that we cannot control how many times a function argument is applied, or to what, so it is not safe to pass a function that consumes its argument.
-The following two conservative rules govern the interaction between uniqueness types and higher-order functions:
+The following two conservative rules govern the interaction between consumption and higher-order functions: